failedcoder12/Hamming-Codes/Introduction.md

 ## Theoretical Aspects

 * Hamming codes are the first of it's kind for error correcting codes which can correct error in a block of binary strings.
+* But there is a limit on correcting capability of a code word given by the formula floor((d-1)/2) where d is the minimum pairwise hamming distance between the words of the code.
+*  When this limit is exceeded, undefined behavior occurs when attempting to apply error correction to the erroneous vector.
+This motivates the exploration and construction of new models that attempt to reduce the number of errors in the received vector upon decoding
 * In this we will try to analyze error reducing capabilities of the hamming codes.
 * We are going to focus on binary linear codes.
 * Messages are coded into some strings called as codeword.They have some limit upon the number of errors to be corrected.